Sh*t on a Shingle

 Breakfast Gravy

-- Melt the Butter in a large pot at a low temperature
+- Melt the Butter in a large skillet at a low temperature

 - Chop Dried beef into small squares, and add to pot